-There is a \$25.00 pre-application fee AND a \$25.00 complete application fee.
-Both fees should be paid individually using the PayPal link located on the AVTAA website.
-A copy of the PayPal receipt (with date) for the pre-application should be included with the pre-application documents submitted no later than May 31, 2019.
-A copy of the PayPal receipt (with date) for the complete application should be included with the complete application documents submitted no later than Dec 31, 2019.
-If someone else, besides the applicant, is paying the pre-application or application fee please indicate the applicant's name on the PayPal receipt.
-The AVTAA receipt of payment emailed by the treasurer after payment is also an acceptable form of proof of payment for both the pre-application and complete application.
+There is a \$60.00 application fee that must be paid in full when submitting the pre-application.
+The fee is non-refundable.
+This fee should be paid using the PayPal link located on the AVTAA website.
+A copy of the PayPal receipt (with date) must be included with the pre-application documents submitted no later than May 31, 2020.
+If someone else, besides the applicant, is paying the application fee please indicate the applicant's name on the PayPal receipt.
+The AVTAA receipt of payment emailed by the treasurer after payment is also an acceptable form of proof of payment for the application.
 Please contact the AVTAA early if paying through PayPal is not an option.
-Additional forms of payment (e.g. check) must be received before the pre-application or complete application is processed.
-A delay in payment could result in rejection of the pre-application or complete application.
+Additional forms of payment (e.g. check) must be received before the pre-application is processed.
+A delay in payment could result in rejection of the pre-application if not obtained prior to May 31, 2020.

-The Pre-Application documents must be in the DROP BOX on or before 11:59:59 pm Eastern Time, May 31, 2019.
-All pre-application documents, including the pre-application PayPal receipt, must be submitted as ONE zipped folder.
+The Pre-Application documents must be in the DROP BOX on or before 11:59:59 pm Eastern Time, May 31, 2020.
+All pre-application documents, including the application PayPal receipt, must be submitted as ONE zipped folder.
 Follow the instructions contained in this packet to properly name each file that should be contained in the pre-application zipped folder.

-Documents uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time, May 31, 2019 will not be accepted and will result in an automatic rejection.
-Failure to receive approval on the preapplication documents will mean that you are NOT eligible to submit an application packet in December 2019.
+Documents uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time, May 31, 2020 will not be accepted and will result in an automatic rejection.
+There are NO exceptions for the May 31 deadline!
+Failure to receive approval on the pre-application documents will mean that you are NOT eligible to submit an application packet in December 2020.